misiektoja/spotify_monitor/docs/debugging.md

 A prebuilt multi-architecture image is available on Docker Hub: [`misiektoja/spotify-secrets-grabber`](https://hub.docker.com/r/misiektoja/spotify-secrets-grabber)

 The examples below use the mutable `latest` tag.
-The `--pull=always` option prevents Docker from reusing an older cached extractor.
-For reproducible runs, replace the image name with an explicit version such as `misiektoja/spotify-secrets-grabber:1.3`.
+The direct `docker run` commands use `--pull=always`.
+The bundled Compose file uses `pull_policy: always`.
+Both prevent Docker from reusing an older cached extractor.
+To stay on a specific release, append a version such as `:1.3` to the direct image name or set the same tag in the Compose `image` field.

 This image works on: